irfan-w/OE-RELCON/README.md

-# E-RELCON
+# OE-RELCON
-Firmware and complete technical documentation for the E-RELCON series of PLCs.
+Firmware and complete technical documentation for the open-sourced variants of the E-RELCON series of PLCs.